Thousands of P.E.I. workers to benefit from return of EI pilot project | CBC News

 The federal government announced a new pilot project Monday morning to provide an additional five weeks of employment insurance coverage for some seasonal workers.

-The government estimates 2,600 workers on P.E.I. will benefit from the program.
+The government estimates 2,600 workers on Prince Edward Island will benefit from the program.

-"The initiatives we've announced today will have a positive impact for seasonal workers right here in Prince Edward Island and across the country," said Malpeque MP Wayne Easter in a news release.
+Malpeque MP Wayne Easter said the extended benefits are intended to support both seasonal workers and seasonal industries.

+"If the Employment Insurance system isn't enough that it provides them with an income for their families during the off-season, then those people may move out West or somewhere else," he said.

 The previous Conservative government cancelled a similar pilot program in 2012.